WG-SpaceCoder/AutoTrimps/README.md

 I'm going to open up my discord channel for chat.
 Here is the link if you would like to come hang and chat about AutoTrimps:
 https://discord.gg/0VbWe0dxB9kIfV2C

+<b>Colors for upgrades highlights</b>

+Red text on Equip - it's best in its category in terms of stat per resource.
+This also compares Gyms with Shields.
+White border - upgrade is not yet available
+Yellow border - upgrade is available, but not affordable Orange border - upgrade is available, affordable, but will actually reduce stat in qestion Red border - you have enough resources to level equip after upgrade to surpass it's current stats.
+Upgrade texts are also colored accordingly.